KasperKL1/KasperKL1.github.io/_posts/2024-04-01-Assignment2.markdown

            >
 </div>

 From this heatmap we clearly see a decrease in occurences of forgery/counterfeiting over time.
 We see that the southern district has the highest denisty over time.
-From this map we can also see that the occurences of forgery/counterfeiting in the southern district are in fact happening in the financial area which can be seen on this map: (https://commons.wikimedia.org/wiki/File:SF_Financial_District_map.png)
+From this map we can also see that the occurences of forgery/counterfeiting in the southern district are in fact happening in the financial area which can be seen on this map: (https://commons.wikimedia.org/wiki/File:SF_Financial_District_map.png) ACAB

  <header>
         <h1>Interactive hourly plot</h1>